 Laptop Revolt – After what seemed like “running the gauntlet“, I took a few minutes to sit quietly in my room and take a deep breath.
 THEN, the laptop decided it was not changing wireless networks any more.
 It went berserk listing WiFi connections “automatically” connected to in past countries as “unavailable” and sending confusing messages.
 Don’t understand how the laptop remembered all those old WiFi networks – there have been so many!
 Eventually, the computer came to its senses and calmed down.
 It’s fine now, except everything initially appears in Portuguese and is then translated (sometimes) to English!

-Easy Peezee Mozambican Visa – The only “pleasant” surprise of the day was that Mozambique Immigration was easy and a no-nonsense, non-intimidating process.
+Easy Peezee Mozambican Visa – The only “pleasant” surprise of the day was that Mozambique Immigration was an easy, no-nonsense, non-intimidating process.
 They asked for a passport with sufficient blank pages and a completed visa form and quickly stamped a visa – yeah!
 The charge was $50 which thankfully you could pay with a credit card – some African countries require cash in $USD.
 Two Scottish tourists held their USDs in hand ready to pay.
 Immigration officials took fingerprints and a photo, which appear with the visa stamp.
-If you stay beyond the visa dates, you pay a hefty fee when leaving the country.
+If you stay beyond the visa expiration date, you must pay a hefty fee before leaving the country.

 I decided not to rent a car, since research indicates hectic traffic and that driving in Maputo is dangerous.
 After South Africa, I needed a driving break.
 I’m still trying to figure out the best way to get around, other than by foot of course.
 Everyone says Maputo is best seen on foot, but hitting the pavement all day every day eventually gets tiring, especially in the 90+ degree heat.

 Public transportation in Maputo is non-existent and problematic.
-The government long ago scrapped a past project for building a much-needed tram system – primarily because of the high cost.
+Long ago, the government scrapped a project for building a much-needed tram system – primarily because of the high cost of construction.
 They need to do something, as not all tourists can afford to hire a limo.

-The concierge advised that crowded local buses are dangerous and suggested avoiding them, especially the minibus local taxis called “chapas“.
+The concierge advised that crowded local buses were dangerous for tourists and suggested avoiding them, especially the minibus local taxis called “chapas“.
 Public transportation is a sore subject in Maputo, especially for commuters – something I missed while doing research.

 After their civil war, Maputo had a “public transport crisis”.
 A state-owned company, Transporte de Moçambique (TPM), tried to fix the problem by acquiring several hundred buses which are now old, but still operating.

 In the early 1900s, Maputo was home to “one of the first electric tramways in Africa”.
 The tram system lost popularity and caused “protests from the public, because certain classes had limited access to its use”.
-They haven’t been used since 1936 – maybe they should rethink this?
+The trams haven’t been used since 1936 – maybe they should rethink this?

 First Day Exploring Maputo

-I spent my first full day walking and exploring the busy area near my hotel.
+I spent my first day walking and exploring the busy area near my hotel.
 Avenida Julius Nyerere and Avenida Armando Tivane both have interesting architecture and shops, cafés, and restaurants.
 Julius Nyerere was an anti-colonial activist and politician and the first president of Tanzania.
 Armando Tivane was a political commissar during Mozambique’s national liberation struggle.
-He excelled at boosting the morale of the guerrillas and helped them gain the strength to defeat the Portuguese and gain freedom.
+Tivane excelled at boosting morale and helping the guerrillas gain the freedom and strength to defeat the Portuguese.

 The cafés on Avenida Julius Nyerere are cozy and serve great pastries, espresso, and tea!
 The street pavement throughout most of Maputo is a mess – cracks and crumbling concrete on the sidewalks.
 I’m not sure if it’s damage from the civil war but it’s potentially dangerous for anyone with a disability.